 Any student pursuing a degree in Agricultural Economics & Business needs to take a look at University of Wisconsin - Platteville.
 Students who like a more relaxed life will appreciate the school's position in the not so big town of Platteville, Wisconsin.

 This school attempts to keep prices affordable for students.
 Students usually leave the university with only $27,424 in student debt.
-If you are considering an online degree you ought to think about business administration, the most in-demand online major at this school.
+Score higher than 24 on the ACT?
+That is over the usual applicant score, so you have a good possibility of getting in.
 Videos from UW - Platteville are a good way to explore university.

 Any student who is interested in Agricultural Economics & Business has to take a look at Bismarck State College.
 Located in Bismarck, North Dakota, this institution is a good option for students who enjoy the excitement of a popular city.

 Don't worry if you're not from North Dakota, you aren't going to feel like out of place at Bismarck State College.
 Approximately 6.5% of undergrads come from another state.
 Bismarck State College grads end up with about $21,748 of student loans on average.
 That's far lower than the national average of $28,547.
 If you are considering finding out more, you can see every one of Bismarck State College's rankings here.